skeeterses/ElementsOfAI/README.md

 1/9/2023 -- I plan to put the Baroque Chess game into its own repository later on.
 Right now, I will use this directory for typing out the examples in Java and use the Java JgraphT library instead of writing out the graph search algorithms manually.

+1/20/2023 -- I'm close to implementing the trivial case of the robot search program of having the robot find a block in a text based map and picking up the block and putting it on top of another.
+The goal of the program is to use the BFS search algorithm to plan the robotic arm movement when there are multiple blocks to be moved.